Lunar rover: Jinchan

+Failed missions

 Pragyan (Chandrayaan-2 rover)

 Chandrayaan-2 was the second lunar mission by India, consisting of a lunar orbiter, a lander named Vikram, and a rover named Pragyan.
 The rover weighing 27 kg, had six wheels and was to be operated on solar power.
 Launched on 22 July 2019, the mission entered lunar orbit on August 20.
 Pragyan was destroyed along with its lander, Vikram, when it crash-landed on the Moon on 6 September 2019 and never got the chance to deploy.